Bruno Dyck Research and Writing

 Bell, G.G., and Dyck, B. (2012).
 “Conventional Resource-Based Theory and its radical

-alternative: A less materialist-individualist approach to strategy
+alternative: A less materialist-individualist approach to strategy.”
+Journal of Business

 Ethics, 99(1): 121-130.